06 Oct How Prevent Frozen Pipes In the Winter

 16 Mar How Prevent Frozen Pipes In the Winter

 Leaks in your home’s water lines are bad enough, but what makes it worse?
 Well, for starters, ice.
 Water is one of the only things that expands when it becomes solid.
 This causes problems with pipes because they can’t grow like other materials (think rubber).

 The cold weather brings many risks, but frozen water pipes are among the most dangerous.
 One night of low temperatures can turn what should be a routine repair into an emergency requiring professionals to call in for assistance.

 While freezing conditions aren’t as concerning where people often enjoy warmer temps year-round, it only takes one great freeze to cause burst pipes and other serious plumbing issues.

 Don’t wait around for ice to ravage your home’s plumbing!
 Instead, take these simple precautions and save yourself the hassle of dealing with significant foundation damage or other issues once spring comes around.

 Be On Top Of Your Water Bill

 Identify possible issues by starting where your wallet hurts you the most.
 For example, if you keep a close eye on your water bill each month, you’ll be sure to notice if there’s a sudden surge in the amount of water your property uses.

 Unless you recently installed a pool or other significant water feature, the large uptick in your latest bill results from a leak in your line.
 Even a tiny drip can cost you several gallons over a day!

 Pinpoint Existing Leaks

 Once you’ve poured over your water bill, it’s time to focus that same attention on your home.
 First, if you know where your plumbing lines lie, congratulations; you’ve already won half the battle.
-Next, focus on areas that appear to have water damage despite not being near a plumbing fixture.
+Next, focus on areas with water damage despite not being near a plumbing fixture.